simon-brooke/post-scarcity/docs/Vector-space.md

 Vector space is what in conventional computer languages is known as 'the heap'.
 Because objects allocated in vector space are of variable size, vector space will fragment over time.
 Objects in vector space will become unreferenced, making them available for garbage collection and reallocation; but ultimately you will arrive at the situation where there are a number of small free spaces in vector space but you need a large one.
 Therefore there must ultimately be a mark-and-sweep garbage collector for vector space.

-To facilitate this, reference to every vector space object will be indirected through exactly one VECP object in [[cons space]].
+To facilitate this, reference to every vector space object will be indirected through exactly one VECP object in [cons space](Cons-space.html).
 If a live vector space object has to be moved in memory in order to compact the heap and to allocate a new object, only one pointer need be updated.
 This saves enormously on mark-and-sweep time, at the expense of a small overhead on access to vector space objects.

 Every vector space object must have a header, indicating that it is a vector space object and what sort of a vector space object it is.
 Each vector space object must have a fixed size, which is declared in its header.
 Beyond the header, the payload of a vector space object is undetermined.